franciskershaw/slice-of-pie/testing.md

 #### Fixed

+*Safari navbar issue*

+* User testing picked up that there was an issue with my navbar when using safari.
+Frustratingly, the navbar would not stick to the top as it did on every other browser, but instead shifted down about a quarter - interfering with other site content in the process.
+I was gearing up to leave this in the outstanding bugs section below, however I found that there are developer tools available on safari so had a last attempt. **I found that my navbar had 'right' and 'left' declarations, and adding a 'top' of 0 fixed the bug.**

 *Stripe webhooks errors*

 Getting the webhooks to work proved incredibly tricky and several small mistakes during their development caused errors: